Jaymus3/Image-Sorter/README.md

 # Sturtevant Auto Tools
-This program in its completed state will have a suite of tools used by the employees of Sturtevant Auto Salvage for various different purposes.
-As of right now, the program only supports the original concept program, Image Sorter, but there is support planned for a pricing tool for purchasing cars as well as a searchable index of all of the images of cars.
-New features may come up in the future and will be documented here as planned.
+This program in its completed state will have a suite of tools used by the employees of Sturtevant Auto Salvage or various different purposes.
+As of right now, the program only supports the original concept program, Image Sorter, but the pricing tool database has been constructed and the actual program is in a very early state.
+Login system is now fully implemented and will either transition directly into the pricing tool, which will act as a hub for the other parts, or a specific hub window that leads into the other windows.

 ## Features